Vehicle Burglaries: Stay Safe When Visiting the Park

 NPS photo

-The San Francisco Bay Area, including Golden Gate National Recreation Area, continues to see high levels of property theft from vehicles.
+The San Francisco Bay Area, including Golden Gate National Recreation Area, has high levels of property theft from vehicles.
 In a nearly six-year period between 2015 and September 2021, San Francisco saw tens of thousands of larceny from auto cases.
 During this time, National Park Service law enforcement rangers and United States Park Police officers responded to more than 3,969 cases in Golden Gate National Recreation Area, Muir Woods National Monument, Fort Point National Historic Site, and Presidio of San Francisco.

 Protect your vehicle and belongings when visiting the park:

-2. SECURE YOUR VEHICLE — Keep doors locked and windows rolled up all the way.
-Take ID's, passports, backpacks, cameras, and purses with you.
+2. SECURE YOUR VEHICLE — Keep doors locked and windows completely closed.
 Always lock your vehicle, even if you only step away from it for a moment.
+Never leave your car unattended when it is idling.

 7. BE ALERT — If you observe suspicious activity or experience criminal activity in the park, call our 24-hour park dispatch center: